 About ifa laboratory – facilitation, consulting, support

-Our team is made of artists mainly but managed by a cultural strategy expert and cross sector facilitator
+Our team is mainly made of artists and managed by a cross sector facilitator and culture & creativity expert.

 Thank you to investors and ifa laboratory founding partners Alexis Kouzmine –Karavaïeff , David Laurier and Fredrik Runnquist.

 Alexis graduated from business school and studied art history in Ecole du Louvre, thereafter he established himself in Shanghai in 2003 where he worked for a British corporation.
 He then decided to dedicate his time to his passion by co-founding ifa gallery, a contemporary art gallery in Shanghai.
 Located in an old textile factory building in M50, the famed art district of Shanghai, and later on in an elegant British house in Jing’An district, ifa gallery became an important place by showcasing some emerging and established artists in the Chinese art scene.